 SyCip Gorres Velayo & Co.
-Tel: (632) 889 1 000.
-Fax: (632) 8819 0872 1226 Makati City Philippines
+Tel: (632) 8891 0307 6760 Ayala Avenue Fax: (632) 8819 0872 1226 Makati City Philippines

-INDEPENDENT AUDITOR'S REPORT ON THE SCHEDULE OF RECONCILIATION OF RETAINED EARNINGS AVAILABLE FOR DIVIDEND DECLARATION
+INDEPENDENT AUDITOR'S REPORT ON COMPONENTS OF FINANCIAL SOUNDNESS INDICATORS

-The Stockholders and Board of Directors Avala Land, Inc. 31st Floor, Tower One and Exchange Plaza, Ayala Triangle Ayala Avenue, Makati City
+The Stockholders and the Board of Directors Ayala Land, Inc. 31st Floor, Tower One and Exchange Plaza, Ayala Triangle Ayala Avenue, Makati City

-We have audited in accordance with Philippine Standards on Auditing, the parent company financial statements of Ayala Land, Inc. (the Parent Company) as at and for the years ended December 31, 2022 and 2021, and have issued our report thereon dated February 21, 2023.
-Our audits were made for the purpose of forming an opinion on the basic parent company financial statements taken as a whole.
-The accompanying schedule of reconciliation of retained earnings available for dividend declaration is the responsibility of the Parent Company's management.
-This schedule is presented for purposes of complying with the Revised Securities Regulation Code Rule 68, and is not part of the basic parent company financial statements.
-This has been subjected to the auditing procedures applied in the audit of the basic parent company financial statements and, in our opinion, the financial information required to be set forth therein in relation to the basic parent company financial statements taken as a whole, are prepared in all material respects, in accordance with Philippine Financial Reporting Standards, as modified by the application of the financial reporting reliefs issued and approved by the Securities and Exchange Commission, as described in Note 2 to the parent company financial statements.
+We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Ayala Land, Inc. and Subsidiaries (the Group) as at December 31, 2022 and for each of the three years in the period ended December 31, 2022, and have issued our report thereon dated February 21, 2023.
+Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
+The Supplementary Schedule on Financial Soundness Indicators, including their definitions, formulas, calculation, and their appropriateness or usefulness to the intended users, are the responsibility of the Group's management.
+These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRSs), as modified by the application of the financial reporting reliefs issued and approved by the Securities and Exchange Commission (SEC), as described in Note 2 to the consolidated financial statements, and may not be comparable to similarly titled measures presented by other companies.
+This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 issued by the SEC, and is not a required part of the basic consolidated financial statements prepared in accordance with PFRSs, as modified by the application of the financial reporting reliefs issued and approved by the SEC, as described in Note 2 to the consolidated financial statements.
+The components of these financial soundness indicators have been traced to the Group's consolidated financial statements as at December 31, 2022 and for each of the three years in the period ended December 31, 2022 and no material exceptions were noted.

-SYCIP GORRES VELAYO & CO
+SYCIP GORRES VELAYO & CO.